Sparky7980/Game-Hack-Hub/README.md

   Copy the script then paste in search bar, in blooket like this javascript:(code)
   <p>
 <b>  Dino Game <b><p>
     Go ahead and press the space bar to start the game.
 Once the game starts, right-click and select Inspect” to open up Chrome DevTools, then select the Console tab.
+Paste all the codes you want to use in the console zone.

 You can also do this by using the Ctrl+Shift+I shortcut, which takes you straight to the Console tab of DevTools.